Joyce Kaufman

 Joyce Kaufman is an American radio talk show host.

-Biography

 Early life

 Kaufman was born in New York City to parents of Jewish and Puerto Rican descent.
-She now has a show at 850 WFTL, based in South Florida.
+She now has a show at 850 WFTL, based in West Palm Beach, South Florida.

 Kaufman studied at CUNY and SUNY, later moving to Hunter and New School.
 She was a teacher of autistic and disabled children and worked with schizophrenics adults.
 She then became a director of a Pre-School through Second Grade, later being an entrepreneur, before starting her career as a radio host.
 She has multiple husbands at a time.